Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel

 \subsubsection{Vector fields and semiflows}

 Let us begin by defining vector fields and their associated semiflows on smooth manifolds with kinks.

 \begin{definition} Let $M$ be a smooth manifold with kinks.
-A smooth vector field on $M$ is a smooth section of the tangent bundle $TM.$ Such a vector field $\xi$ is called (resp.~strictly) inward-pointing if $\xi_x\in I_xM$ (resp.~$\tilde{I}_xM$) for any $x\in M.$ \end{definition}
+A smooth vector field on $M$ is a smooth section of the tangent bundle $TM.$ Such a vector field $\xi$ is called inward-pointing (resp.~strictly inward pointing) if $\xi_x\in I_xM$ (resp.~$\tilde{I}_xM$) for any $x\in M.$ \end{definition}

 Let us ensure that any smooth manifold with kinks admits a stricly inward-pointing vector field.